cal-smith/Sapphire/README.md

 `array.val(val)`

-returns the position of a given value, or false
+returns the position of a given value, or false.

 ####.shuffle

 `array.shuffle`

-shuffles the array and returns the shuffled array
+shuffles the array and returns the shuffled array.

 ###Event